yodrew/yodrew.github.io/_pages/darkness.md

 - is best for long-term use
 - is lightproof in one layer
 - seals well with fleece, which attaches well to the edges with various glues
+- adds soundproofing and thermal insulation
 - retains its shape and size
 - easily takes cutting for a hole or slot to attach a duct or vent (unlike glass).
-- adds soundproofing and thermal insulation
 - looks good
 - is easy to get free material for from discarded furniture
 - removes with no trace, usually held in place by pressure.
 - installable with hinges
-- usable just for retreats or permanently
+- usable for retreats and nightly sleeping
 - adds security if installed outside and latches from the inside through the window

 <!--&nbsp;-->